 Depression is more than just sadness.
 People with depression may experience a lack of interest and pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or excessive guilt and recurrent thoughts of death or suicide.

-- 1 My Own Experiences with Depression
+- 1 My Own Experiences With Thinking “I Hate My Life”

 - 3 But Then Even Depression Left Me